-One such mechanism known as Enhanced Financing Districts (EFID) has been used used effectively in California.
-It allows the creation of a separate local government entity to finance projects within a defined area to finance infrastructure projects.
+One such mechanism, known as Enhanced Financing Districts (EFID), has been used effectively in California.
+It allows the creation of a separate local government entity to finance infrastructure projects within a defined area.
 Municipalities will subsidize development and then divert increases in property tax revenue that come from the redeveloped property to repay debts.

-Some localities deal with the problem of zoning impediments by passing legislation either loosening the process or dropping zoning laws altogether in a defined area.
-Other mechanisms also exist and local government authorities may be willing to work with communities interested in revitalization, to develop new strategies.
+Some localities deal with the problem of zoning impediments by passing legislation to either loosen the process or drop+ zoning laws altogether in a defined area.
+Other mechanisms also exist, and local government authorities may be willing to work with communities interested in revitalization to develop new strategies.

 Once the above elements are incorporated into the project map (making sure that they are separated into layers so they can be toggled on and off for different views), the map is substantially complete.
 Before using the project map to pick target sites however, some additional locations would be helpful to visualize.